 From their very first “job,” make sure they’re paying attention to where their earnings go.
 As they get older, they can start setting aside money for college savings, and once they’re earning taxable income, consider having them set up a retirement account to get used to saving for the long-term.

 Below, we’ve outlined some jobs appropriate for kids in different age brackets.
 Keep in mind that kids can do more complicated versions of “younger” jobs even as they grow up.
 You never get too old to babysit!

 Ages 5 to 7

 At such a young age, kids can’t earn income in typical ways.
 They require a lot of supervision—so why not use that supervised time to build up skills that will be useful down the line?

-- Lemonade stand seller — fresh-squeezed might be too challenging at this age, but it’s all about the sales pitch in the end, right?
+Fresh-squeezed might be too challenging at this age, but it’s all about the sales pitch in the end, right?
 Keep in mind that a public stand requires supervision.
-(You can kick it up a notch by teaching your kid how to make brownies or cookies to sell, too.)
+Also, you can kick it up a notch by teaching your kid how to make brownies or cookies to sell, too.

 Ages 8 to 10

 Kids at this age can do more advanced tasks, but still need guidance, supervision, and structure.
 At this age they may be ready to “work” outside your home, whether for extended family, neighbors, or family friends.